kaushal1999/Amazon-clone-flutter/README.md

 ## Getting Started

-This project is a Full stack app for Amazon clone with Admin panel and Server side Flutter and Nodejs application.
+This project is a Full stack app for Amazon clone with Admin panel and Server side Nodejs application.

 ### Features
 - User Registration and Login with email and password